 It would be better if you will examine the results on the computer monitor not on the camera screen.
 Keep in mind that there is some tolerance about focus accuracy.
 Cameras like 10D, 300D, 350D are focusing in the limits of the depth of field.
 Cameras like 1D, 1Ds, 20D, 30D, 400D, 5D have more exact focusing system.
 It is set in motion in case you mounted the lens with diaphragme f/2.8 or less on it (concerning sensitivity of four-way sensor).
 The reserve is 3 times less for 1Dxx cameras so it can be measured as one third of the depth of field.
 It is two times more accurate in 20D, 5D (30D, 400D) and comes to the half of the depth of field.

 Calculating the depth of field, the reserved circle of unsharpness makes 0,035 mm for 24x36 mm frame (in cameras like 1Ds, 5D).
 This is about 1/1000-1/1500 of the diagonal of the frame if the size of printed image is 5x7 inches and the distance of vision is 25-30 cm.
 The coefficient of image increasing also influences its sharpness.
 As the consequence the circle of reserve of unfocused image will be less for cropped cameras than for full-framed.
 This happens because you will have to increase the picture in the proportion of crop-factor to get the print of the same size.
 So, for 1,3-cropped cameras (like 1D Mark II, 1D Mark III) the accepted reserve circle will be of 0,027 mm, for 1,6 – cropped cameras (like 30D, 400D) it will be 0,022mm.
+The information about how accurate the autofocus is and about the tolerant circle is brought to you from the book called “EF Lens Work III.
+The Eyes of EOS', Canon EOS manual guides and Bob Atkins' (he is a well-known journalist, Canon apologist )and Chuck Westfall's (he heads the technical information department od Canon) works.
+You can use a special program to calculate the depth of field for your own comfort.

 If the lens missed, you should check out how much the depth of field is shifted and how often it misses (can be seen if a series of shots is taken).
 In line with tolerance described above a little miss can be considered as normal.
 Example of miss for 100 mm macro-lens with the front-focus in is shown further.
 Despite the fact that Canon doesn't consider it like a mistake, practically you may get unpleasant result.
 For example, while shooting full-length portraits.
 From the distance like this (7-10m) it is impossible to focus manually.
 Because of little front-focus highest possible sharpness shifts to the foreground and the very object of shooting looks a little bit soft.